 - Is a full-time student as determined by the university

 - Has an understanding of the consulting engineering profession

 Other Funded Scholarships

 ACEC Colorado also supports high school students through scholarship funding to:

 – Architecture, Construction and Engineering (ACE) Mentor Program – $2,500

 – Annual Colorado High School Bridge Building Contest Winner – $2,000

 Annual Fundraiser | Contributions

-The ACEC Colorado Scholarship Program is supported by funds raised through its annual golf tournament, as well as corporate and individual contributions.
-Thanks to the sponsors and players who raised nearly $15,000 toward scholarships for Colorado engineering student scholarships at the 2017 golf tournament on Monday, Aug.
-7, at Plum Creek Golf Course (Castle Rock, Colo.).
+The ACEC Colorado Scholarship & Education Foundation is supported by funds raised through its annual golf tournament, as well as corporate and individual contributions.
+Thanks to the sponsors and players who raised nearly $11,000 toward scholarships for Colorado engineering student scholarships at the 2018 golf tournament.
+Click here to download a contribution form or call 303-832-2200.

 The 2019 Annual Golf Tournament fundraiser is scheduled for Monday, July 29, at Hiwan Golf Club (Evergreen, Colo.).
 Player registration is $199*; foursomes available.
 Sponsorship opportunities are also available. (*Each all-inclusive player registration has a fair market value; therefore, only a portion of the registration fee exceeds this value and is tax-deductible.)